 My area of research is AI, and particularly, my research concentrates on understanding and demystifying deep learning.
 I work to improve the security, transparency, and generality of deep neural networks, with a focus on applications in computer vision and data privacy.
 My work fits primarily under the sub-fields of explainable AI and ML security.
+Explainable AI aims to bring interpretability and transparency to otherwise opaque deep learning methods, giving us a richer understanding of their inner workings.
+ML security addresses concerns including attacks that compromise data privacy and that fool even state-of-the-art models.
 Currently, I am most interested in topics with three major themes; namely, explaining black-box neural network behavior, creating a theory of network generalization, and designing generative models for high-level feature interpretation and counterfactual reasoning.

 Explaining Black-box Neural Network Behavior

 In the recent years, deep neural networks have become increasingly powerful at tasks previously only humans had mastered.
 Deep learning has become widely used, and while it has many practitioners, its inner workings are far from well-understood.
 As the application of ML has increased, so has the need for algorithmic transparency, the ability to understand why algorithms deployed in the real world make the decisions they do.
 Much of my work has addressed the problem of determining which aspects of a network influence particular decisions, in addition to interpreting the identified influential components.
 Influence can be used to increase model trust, to uncover insights discovered by ML models, and as a building block for debugging arbitrary network behavior.

 A Theory of Network Generalization